poweredjj/MG_TextWithImages/README.md

 # "Text with images" for MonoGame.
-This class allows for easy texture placement inside text (each texture will be scaled horizontally to match text line height, while maintaining original proportions).
+This class allows for easy texture placement inside text (each texture will be scaled vertically to match text line height, while maintaining original proportions).
 Other functionalities are: shadow and simple "writing" animation.
 ```
 textWithImages = new TextWithImages(spriteBatch: _spriteBatch, font: fontFreeSansBold, text: "This is a sample text | | | | .", imageList: new List<Texture2D> { imageUp, imageEnter, imageSpace, imageUp });